 * The Northeast Delta Human Services Authority Employee Assistance Program (EAP) is designed to assist and support employees who are experiencing personal problems and may benefit from outside management or professional help.
 These problems include substance abuse, family, emotional, financial and other problems that affect job performance, job security or the health and well-being of the employee.
-For more information about the NE Delta HSA EAP, contact LaTonya Owens, NE Delta HSA Regional Prevention Coordinator, at 318-362-5483 or by e-mail at email@example.com
+For more information about the Northeast Delta HSA EAP, contact LaTonya Owens, Northeast Delta Regional Prevention Coordinator, at 318-362-5483 or by e-mail at email@example.com

 The Louisiana Center Against Poverty- (318) 559-7886- Utilizes Life Skills and Kids don’t Gamble Wanna Bet.
 Both are programs target the major social and psychological factors that promote the initiation of substance abuse, gambling, and other risky behaviors.